 - You should stay 2 metres apart from anyone who is not in your household or support bubble where possible, or 1 metre with extra precautions in place (such as wearing face coverings) if you cannot stay 2 metres apart.

 - The rules for care home residents visiting out and receiving visitors will change, allowing up to five named visitors (two at any one time), provided visitors test negative for COVID-19.

 - We will also reopen pubs and restaurants indoors along with cinemas and, hotels, hostels, and B&Bs.

 - Indoor entertainment and attractions will open with COVID-secure measures in place.

 - People will be able to attend indoor and outdoor events, including live performances, sporting events and business events.
 Attendance at these events will be capped according to venue type, and attendees should follow the COVID-secure measures set out by those venues.

 - Children's play areas will reopen with COVID-secure measures in place.

 - Adult indoor group sports and exercise classes will resume.

-- Up to 30 people will be able to attend weddings, receptions and wakes, as well as funerals, other life events that will be permitted include bar mitzvahs and christenings.
+- Up to 30 people will be able to attend weddings, receptions and wakes, other life events that will be permitted include bar mitzvahs and christenings.